amiaopensource/vrecord/README.md

 **Select standard** — Select the television standard of the tape you are digitizing.
 Currently vrecord only supports NTSC and PAL.

 **Select view** - Select the display you want to see as you digitize your tape.
+See [Video Capture Views](#video-capture-views) below for more details.

 **Create QCTools XML** — While capturing the video signal, vrecord will also create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.).
 It will then compress the XML file using [gzip](https://www.gnu.org/software/gzip/).
 Choosing to create a QCTools XML is highly recommended.
 This file can be quickly imported into QCTools for further analysis of the video.
 In addition, if you choose this option, vrecord can analyze the video signal for potential errors.
 Currently vrecord only tests the saturation levels of the video.